legumeinfo/pandagma/README.md

 ## Usage for the main pandagma.sh

 ~~~
+Usage:
+       pandagma.sh run
+   or
-Usage: pandagma.sh SUBCOMMAND [SUBCOMMAND_OPTIONS]
+       pandagma.sh run SUBCOMMAND

+Add the scripts directory to your PATH
+Export these environment variables:
+  PANDAGMA_WORK_DIR
+  PANDAGMA_CONF
+  NPROC

-Primary coding sequence (fasta) and annotation (GFF3 or 4-column BED) files must be listed in the
+Primary coding sequence (fasta) and annotation (GFF3 or BED) files must be listed in the
 fasta_files and annotation_files variables defined in pandagma.conf, which by default must exist
 within the working directory from where this script is called.